16 Project Established

 - Sub-drainage pipe bioreactor: Where sand is typically placed around sub-drainage pipes to improve paddock drainage, this simple and innovative bioreactor design replaces the sand with woodchip, turning the entire area around the pipe into a bioreactor.

-A workshop was held with landholders in the Tully and Johnstone basins to fine tune bioreactor designs before construction begins in August and September.
 We are focused on finding solutions that work for the landholder – that are not over-designed, and that fit into the farm with minimal disruptions.

 The embellished wetlands will enhance or enlarge the treatment area of sites already functioning to some degree as wetlands, by improving the hydrology so that the landscape is better able to process and treat water to remove nutrients.